-It is conventional wisdom that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
-Where an additional ninety years added to any lease with more than 30 years left, the premises will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |